zeusta/Docs/extensions/Guide By Business Flow/Inventory Management/Magento 1.md

 ----------------------

-*Confidential Information Notice.*
+**_Confidential Information Notice_**

-*Copyright 2017.
+Copyright 2017.
 All Rights Reserved.
-Any unauthorized reproduction of this document is prohibited.*
+Any unauthorized reproduction of this document is prohibited.

-*This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
-Permitted reproductions, in whole or in part, shall bear this notice.*
+This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
+Permitted reproductions, in whole or in part, shall bear this notice.